arvidn/libtorrent/docs/manual.rst

  * The download will occupy unnecessary disk space between download sessions.

+ * Disk caches usually perform extremely poorly with random access to large files and may slow down a download considerably.

 The benefit of thise mode are:

  * Downloaded pieces are written directly to their final place in the files and the